cloudfoundry-incubator/kubecf/CONTRIBUTING.md

 ### Queues

-1. icebox: contain news issues and issues that are waiting for grooming and not read to start working yet.
+1. Icebox: contain news issues and issues that are waiting for grooming and not read to start working yet.
 Some issues may be closed or rejected.

-2. todo: issues ordered by priority and ready to be picked by contributors.
+2. To Do: issues ordered by priority and ready to be picked by contributors.

-3. in progress: issues being implemented.
+3. In progress: issues being implemented.

-4. under review: issues waiting to be reviewed.
+4. Under review: issues waiting to be reviewed.

-5. done: all issues closed.
+5. Done: all issues closed.

 ### Labels

-The labels are grouping in: **priority**, **status** and **type**.
-There're some individual labels like **good first issues** or **help wanted**, that can be used but are not tracked from a project management perspecitve.
+The labels are grouping in: **priority**, **status**, **type** and **size** There're some individual labels like **good first issues** or **help wanted**, that can be used but are not tracked from a project management perspecitve.

 All the grouping labels must contain a short description to help the contributors to understand better the intention of